AdobeDocs/analytics.en/help/release-notes/latest.md

 ## Fixes in Adobe Analytics

-* Fixed an issue where recent MacOS versions were incorrectly named as "Macintosh".
+* Fixed an issue where recent MacOS versions were incorrectly named "Macintosh".
 With this fix, the OS dimension will begin using "MacOS" version numbering, starting with MacOS 11.
 (AN-301834)
 * Fixed an issue with the "fixed dates" date range in Report Builder.
 (AN-303684)
 * Fixed issues with the Data Feed UI not loading.
 (AN-303803, AN-303784)